wooramkang/Face-recogntion-with-modified-FaceNet-V.research/README.md

 # modified_FaceNet

-i hope those code would be helpful for you
+I hope those code would be helpful for you

-keras code referenced from Skuldur's git but little changed and my question on research and codes added
+A. keras code referenced from Skuldur's git but little changed and my question on research and codes added

-+

-preprocessing method added
+B. preprocessing method added

 1. elimination light on LAB colour system